Thin-Equation/REALM/Readme.md

 - **API Usage**: The NIM Reward model is accessed via API, so be mindful of usage limits and costs.
 - **Throughput**: Batch processing and caching are implemented for optimal performance.
-- **Training on Brev**: For training on NVIDIA Brev, use the provided `brev_train_pipeline.sh` script.
+- **GPU Memory**: Training and inference have been optimized to run on consumer GPUs while still leveraging state-of-the-art models.

 ## Complete Training Pipeline

+### Running on Brev

-To run the complete training pipeline on Brev, use:
+To run the complete training pipeline on Brev:

 ```bash
 ./brev_train_pipeline.sh